Master of Science: 45.0 quarter credits

 .
 Associate Clinical Professor.
 Higher education; Student affairs; College Student Civic Engagement; Latinos and Higher Education; Comparative/International Education.

-John M. Gould, PhD (University of Pittsburgh) Harrisburg EdD Educational Leadership & Change Program
+John M. Gould, PhD (University of Pittsburgh) Online EdD Educational Leadership & Change Program

 .
 Associate Clinical Professor.
 Change leadership, curriculum re-design, the impact of technology on learning.